risingwavelabs/risingwave-docs/docs/guides/ingest-from-github-webhook.md

 - `<table_name>`: The name of the table you created to receive webhook data (e.g., `wbhtable` in the above example).

 #### Configuring the Webhook in GitHub

+For more detailed instructions, refer to the [GitHub documentation](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook).

 1. Navigate to Your Repository Settings: